danielseussler/danielseussler/README.md

 ### Hi there 👋

-Hi, I'm Daniel, a researcher and data scientist focused on applications in global public health and development policy.
+Hi, I'm Daniel, a data scientist and researcher with expertise in statistical analysis, machine learning, and survey research.
+With a background in statistics and mathematics and experience across Africa and South Asia, I work at the intersection of development research and data analytics.

-My interests lie in modern Bayesian statistics and machine learning for epidemiological research and public program evaluation, with a focus on causal inference and leveraging disparate data sources, especially in developing countries.
+My research interests are in probabilistic machine learning for epidemiological research and survey design and causal inference for public program evaluation.

-I earned a master's degree in statistics from the University of Munich after completing a bachelor's degree in mathematics with a minor in economics, also at the University of Munich.
-Prior to joining C4ED, a global research non-profit focused on impact evaluation projects, I worked as a research assistant and interned at UNDP and in the private sector.

-I'm a German-Colombian dual citizen and currently based in Addis Ababa, Ethiopia and Frankfurt am Main, Germany.

-If you'd like to chat about research, don't hesitate to get in touch!
+I'm a German-Colombian dual citizen currently based in Addis Ababa, Ethiopia, and Frankfurt am Main, Germany.
+Feel free to reach out if you’d like to chat about research!

 You can find me on [LinkedIn](https://www.linkedin.com/daniel-seussler/) or write me at dseussler at outlook dot com.